mskalnik/dotfiles/README.md

 # Dotfiles

 This repository contains my personal dotfiles and configuration files for macOS.
 These dotfiles help me customize and streamline my macOS environment to suit my preferences and workflow.
+Additionally, the repository includes some older Linux configuration files that I no longer use but have kept for reference or potential future use.

 ## Getting Started